LEGISLATIVE POSITIONS

 Keystone Equality carefully reviews legislation that could have an impact on the lives of LGBTQ+ Pennsylvanians.
 While there are some legislative bills that could harm our Community, there are many more that would have a positive impact.
 We ask you to join us in reviewing this legislation and then encourage you to contact your state representatives to take an active position on these bills as appropriate.

-Pennsylvania Fairness Act (HB 300/SB150) - Would ensure that all Pennsylvania residents are protected from discrimination in employment, housing, and public accommodation based sexual orientation, gender identity, and gender expression.
+Pennsylvania Fairness Act (HB 300/SB150) - Would ensure that all Pennsylvania residents are protected from discrimination in employment, housing, and public accommodation based on sexual orientation, gender identity, and gender expression.

-Legal Name Change Reform (SB 523/524/526/528/530 and HB 609/610/638) - Would modernize and reform the legal name change process to include the elimination of the publication requirement and introduce a lower cost, administrative process as well as other reforms.
+Legal Name Change Reform (SB 523/524/526/528/530 and HB 609/610/638) - Would modernize and reform the legal name change process to include the elimination of the publication requirement and introduce a lower cost administrative process, as well as other reforms.

-Protection LGBTQ People From Discrimination in Credit (SB 474/HB 933) - If passed, this bill would explicitly ban discrimination in the credit industry so that LGBTQ people have a remedy if they experience discrimination when purchasing a home, car, etc.
+Protecting LGBTQ People From Discrimination in Credit (SB 474/HB 933) - If passed, this bill would explicitly ban discrimination in the credit industry so that LGBTQ people have a remedy if they experience discrimination when purchasing a home, car, etc.

 Elimination of LGBTQ Panic Defense (HB 637) - If passed, this bill would make it illegal for anyone to use the fear of someone’s LGBTQ identity as a justification for assault or murder.